...help you check your website and tell you exactly how to rank higher?

 As opposed to gently easing the link into your content.

-Prompts the reader to click on the link actively.
+General anchor texts prompts the readers to click on the link actively.
 This is the most demanding way to tell your readers to “Hey! click here and check this out”.

-This, however, gives no clue to machines what the link is about.
+This, however, gives no clue to search engines like Google what the link is about.
 Keep that in mind if you plan to use generic anchors.

 LSI keywords stand for Latent Semantic Indexing keywords.